mpower: An R Package for Power Analysis of Exposure Mixture Studies via Monte Carlo Simulations

 Argument \verb|m| define the number of samples drawn from the predictors and outcome models to estimate SNR and \verb|R| the number of bootstrap replicates.
-For illustration, we will estimate the SNR of the following data-generating process using different values for \code{m}:
+See the Appendix \ref{app:secA1} for an illustration of how the estimated SNR changes as \code{m} varies.